 The reason for the range in price is, in part, because of the PPCF metric’s inability to capture client preferences.
 Do you want forked trees in your frame?
 Does the timber have a rough finish or is it planed and oiled?
 The examples shown here are real TimberHomes projects, and the actual price of the two story barn frame was about 10K lower than the cubic volume measurement predicted- it’s a large, very simple, unfinished frame.
 The Intersecting Gable House frame was about 5K more than the metric predicted- it has 6 forked trees in it, needed to be designed to fit within an existing architectural design, and has complex hip & valley joinery.
 The small cabin was in the range listed.

 If these numbers are discouraging to you, they are not meant to turn you away from talking to us, but to paint a realistic picture of what new construction costs.
 While there are some immutable costs to building new, there are also many ways to keep costs low.
 It’s possible to come in below the numbers described here, but it would take significant work on the part of the client, and many decisions would need to be budget driven.
 Here are some ways to keep your costs down:

 - Build simple (fewer dormers and fewer corners in your building = significantly less construction time)

 - Do some work yourself (clients of ours in the past have run the gamut from doing trash runs for us to taking on all finish work once the building was dried in.
-This can help keep labor costs down).
+Labor is about half the cost of construction).